 Special blocks of lines have specific delimiters:

-BEGIN { here a block of code executed at the beginning of the program }
+=begin here an embedded document, with comments or documentation =end BEGIN { here a block of code executed at the beginning of the program } END { here a block of code executed at the end of the program }

 Arrays, hashes and strings are basic types: arrays are sequence of heterogeneous objects, represented as comma separated values between square brackets; their elements are obtained bu an integer index between square brackets.
 Hashes, instead of an integer index have elements obtained by a key, which can be any object, but is usually a number or a string.
 Hashes are represented by a sequence of a key and a value, separated by an arrow, between curly brackets.
 Strings are represented as sequences of characters between single or double quotes.
 Array and hashes will be described in a subsequent section, but some examples are anticipated here: